 Instruction to TGme Editor: Add the following new subclause at REVme D1.3 P3427L32.

+15.2.5 PHYCONFIG_VECTOR parameters

+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a DSSS PHY contains an OPERATING_CHANNEL parameter, which identifies the operating channel.
+The PHY shall set dot11CurrentChannel to the value of this parameter.

 Instruction to TGme Editor: Add the following paragrah at REVme D1.3 P3465L18.